yuji-sakaguchi/kattis-programming/README.md

-# Solutions to Competitive Programming Problems
+# Solutions to Programming Problems

 This includes solutions to practice problems from Kattis: